 Greek architects provided some of the finest and most distinctive buildings in the entire Ancient World and some of their structures, such as temples, theatres, and stadia, would become staple features of towns and cities from antiquity onwards.
-In addition, the Greek concern with simplicity, proportion, perspective, and harmony in their buildings would go on to greatly influence architects in the Roman world and provide the foundation for the classical architectural orders which would dominate the western world from the Renaissance to the present day.
+In addition, the Greek concern with simplicity, proportion, perspective, and harmony in their buildings would go on to greatly influence architects in the Hellenistic period and in the Roman world, providing the foundation for the classical architectural orders which would dominate the western world from the Renaissance to the present day.

 The Architectural Orders

 There are five orders of classical architecture - Doric, Ionic, Corinthian, Tuscan, and Composite - all named as such in later Roman times.
 Greek architects created the first three and hugely influenced the latter two which were composites rather than genuine innovations.
 An order, properly speaking, is a combination of a certain style of column with or without a base and an entablature (what the column supports: the architrave, frieze, and cornice).
 The earlier use of wooden pillars eventually evolved into the Doric column in stone.
 This was a vertical fluted column shaft, thinner at its top, with no base and a simple capital below a square abacus.
 The entablature frieze carried alternating triglyphs and metopes.
 The Ionic order, with origins in mid-6th century BCE Asia Minor, added a base and volute, or scroll capital, to a slimmer, straighter column.
 The Ionic entablature often carries a frieze with richly carved sculpture.
 The Corinthian column, invented in Athens in the 5th century BCE, is similar to the Ionic but topped by a more decorative capital of stylized acanthus and fern leaves.
 These orders became the basic grammar of western architecture and it is difficult to walk in any modern city and not see examples of them in one form or another.